 4. There may be other ways for you to repay the payments you've missed, we'll write to you with more details on your options before your payments are due to restart.

 5. As long as you are not already behind with your mortgage payments, then your payment holiday will not impact your credit rating.

 6. If you are already behind with your mortgage payments, then your payment holiday will not increase the number of months you are behind and will not worsen your credit rating.

 7. If you are behind with your mortgage payments please ensure you have visited our financial difficulties page for more details on how we can support before submitting this form: https://www.bmmortgages.co.uk/existing-customers/facing-financial-difficulty/

 It's important to note that the amount you owe will go up as we'll still charge interest for the duration of your payment holiday.
 You can use our payment holiday calculator to illustrate the impact on your mortgage balance, monthly payment and interest charges over the term of your mortgage.

 Please make sure you have your mortgage account number to hand.

 You should also be aware that because we're busier than usual, it may take up to 10 working days for your payment holiday to take effect.

 If your next mortgage payment is due in the next 10 working days, your payment holiday may not start until the following month.
 We will confirm to you via text the start date of your payment holiday.

-You can see when your next mortgage payment is due by signing in to Online Banking and viewing the statement of the bank account from which your Direct Debit is paid.
+You can see when your next mortgage payment is due by viewing your statement of the bank account from which your Direct Debit is paid.